What Is a Shelf Exam? Everything Medical Students Need to Know

 Shelf exams are taken at the end of each core clinical rotation, typically on the final day or within the last few days of the clerkship.
 Most core rotations run six to twelve weeks, with Internal Medicine frequently on the longer end at eight to twelve weeks.

-You'll cycle through all of your required clerkships during MS3, meaning you'll take your shelf exams throughout the year rather than all at once.
-The order depends on your school's schedule, and students in the same cohort often rotate through clerkships in different sequences.
+You will cycle through all your required clerkships during MS3, taking a shelf exam after each.
+The order depends on your school's schedule.
+Students in the same cohort often rotate through clerkships in completely different sequences, which is worth knowing because earlier rotations tend to have more generous percentile thresholds than later ones.

 Logistics Callout